LucaFabri99/3HW-ADM-Fabri.Dinino.Aur/README.md

 * Luca

 ## HW's goals
-We were asked to create our own dataset by scraping the Atlas Obscura website, an American online magazine and travel firm, catalogues unusual and obscure tourist locations.
+We were asked to create our own dataset by scraping the [Atlas Obsura](https://www.atlasobscura.com/) website, an American online magazine and travel firm, catalogues unusual and obscure tourist locations.
 The goals of the Homework are:

 * be introduced to crawling and parsing of html documents;
 * learn how to create a search engine that whould suggets locations based on the user's query and how to use metrics to evalute its output (such as cosine similarity, tfIdf score and Jaccard similarity);